 Click a thumbnail to see its larger version and description.

-A truncated triangular dipyramid with three fourfold and three twofold rotations.
+A truncated triangular dipyramid with three 4-fold and three 2-fold rotations.

 This puzzle is the result of an exercise in making the Dayan Gem VI geometry as simple as possible.
 It succeeds the Junior Gem from the same inventor.
 He wondered how much further the pattern could be extrapolated.
 He considers this to be the non-trivial limit.